Treating Pain: Advancements and Caveats

 Further Reading

-Are you planning to welcome trick or treaters to your home this month?
-Follow 11 steps that prepare your property for safe Halloween fun.
-1. Clean your walkways.
-Jack-o-lanterns are cute, but they are also tripping hazards.
-Remove decorations a...
+Are you planning to welcome trick-or-treaters to your home?
+Follow these 11 steps to prepare your property for safe Halloween fun.
+11 steps for a safer Halloween at home 1.
+Clean your walkways.
+Remove decorations and any clutter or deb...

-An employer who rejected the return-to-work release issued by an employee’s treating physician in favor of its own doctor’s conflicting opinion may have violated the Americans with Disabilities Act.
-Facts of the Case: In Williams v.
-Baltimore ...
+An employer who rejected a return-to-work release from an employee’s treating physician in favor of its own doctor’s conflicting opinion may have violated the Americans with Disabilities Act (ADA).
+This summary explains the case background and pract...

-Observed from January 22-27, 2019, National Drug and Alcohol Facts Week (NDAFW) exists to educate teens about substance abuse and addiction.
-It connects teens and scientific experts.
-Your business can participate in NDAFW as you support your employee...
+National Drug and Alcohol Facts Week (NDAFW) is observed annually to educate teens about substance abuse and addiction and to connect young people with scientific experts.
+Your business can participate in NDAFW to support employees and their familie...

-If you work in construction, it's not uncommon to encounter asbestos, lead, and other hazardous materials on a remodeling or deconstruction job.
-When that does happen, here are the appropriate steps you're going to want to take: Clear the Area ...
+If you work in construction, it's common to encounter asbestos, lead, and other hazardous materials during remodeling or deconstruction.
+When that happens, follow a few straightforward steps to protect people and the job schedule.
+Clear the area I...